JennaMitchell/Kanji2Go/README.md

 # Project Description

 Kanji2go is a custom kanji practice sheet generator, and kanji testing site.
-The goal of the project was to create a student teaching aid for students learning Japanense.
+The goal of the project is to create a student teaching aid for students learning Japanense.

 ## Developer Aside